Sarclisa® 20 mg/mL concentrate for solution for infusion

 If you need a blood transfusion, you will have a blood test first to match your blood type.

-Tell the person doing the blood test that you are being treated with Sarclisa.
-This is because it may affect the results of this blood test for at least 6 months after your final dose of Sarclisa.
+Tell the healthcare professional doing the blood test that you are being treated with Sarclisa.
+This is because it may affect the results of this blood test for at least 6 months after your last dose of Sarclisa.
+This is also explained in the Patient Card that you have been given by your doctor.
+Keep this Patient Card during treatment and for at least 6 months after the treatment has ended and share it with your healthcare team.

 Sarclisa is not recommended for use in children and adolescents aged under 18 years.
 This is because the effectiveness of Sarclisa has not been established in paediatric patients.